Coaching for Community Transformation FAQ

 How did Coaching for Community Transformation begin?

-What is needed to realize CCT’s vision for coaching?
+What is the Leadership that Works vision for community coaching?

-Five critical components are necessary to bring our vision for Coaching for Community Transformation into reality:
+Five critical components are necessary to bring our Coaching for Community Transformation vision into reality:

-- Creating a model for training people from the community to be coaches that does not depend on them becoming professional coaches
+- Creating a community training model for that does not depend on graduates becoming professional coaches

 - Sharing materials, lessons, research and contacts widely to make our work accessible to all

 What has CCT learned from our work in communities?

 The early experience with direct service providers was a microcosm of what we are now discovering about taking coaching deeper into communities.
 The horizon for community coaching has endless possibilities as each community begins to imagine and explore how coaching skills can support the change they wish to create.